kanishksh4rma/Jethiya-A.I/README.md

 ## ✅ To-Do
 * Optimize the engine by hyperparameter tuning
 * Add more dialogues in intents
-* Return episode link on '/link' command
+* Add gif support for android

 ## 🔭 Meta